EagleGenomics-cookbooks/TopHat/README.md

 * Authors:: Nick James (<chef@eaglegenomics.com>)

-Copyright:: 2015, Eagle Genomics Ltd
+Copyright:: 2016, Eagle Genomics Ltd, Apache License, Version 2.0

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.